HeardLibrary/digital-scholarship/script/python/basics.md

 In line 1, we simply imported the `simple_math` module by specifying that it was in the `function` package.
 If we had wanted, we could have shortened the module name using an `as` clause.
 In line 2, we directly specified the module by giving its "path" expressed using the dot notation.

 In code examples, you will see all kinds of variations on these themes.
 Just remember that functions live within modules, and modules live within packages.

+**Making your own modules and packages**

+If you are interested in the mechanics of making your own modules and packages, see [this page](../module/).

 # Keyboard input